 - The scope of coverage to handle the additional liabilities arising from living in the houseboat

-- The coverage provided for dinghies or PWCs, if applicable
+- The coverage provided for dinghies or personal watercraft, if applicable

-- The discounts applicable if you complete courses by the Coast Guard Auxiliary, Power Squadron, Red Cross or other safety training organizations
+- The discounts that are applicable if you complete courses offered by the Coast Guard Auxiliary, Power Squadron, Red Cross, or other safety training organizations

-An insurance policy that provides you with the coverage you need for your houseboat is important.
-It will ensure that you are covered when an incident happens that can jeopardize your livelihood.
+An insurance policy that provides you all with the coverage you need for your houseboat is critical for your safety and the safety of your property.